thomasabishop/eolas/Computer_Architecture/CPU/CPU_architecture.md

 See [Arithmetic Logic Unit](/Computer_Architecture/CPU/Arithmetic_Logic_Unit.md)

-### Processor cores

-The vast majority of general purpose computers are multi-core.
-This means that the CPU contains more than one processing unit.
-They are best thought of as mini-CPUs within the main CPU since they each have the same overall Von Neumann architecture.

-With Intel processors the two main consumer processors are the i5 and i7.
-The latter has more cores than the former.
-Consequently it has faster clock speeds and greater concurrency due to increased threads.

 ## Control Unit

 The CPU's [controller](/Computer_Architecture/Chipset_and_controllers.md).
 It takes the instructions in binary form from RAM memory (separate from the CPU, but connected) and then signals to the to ALU and memory registers what it is supposed to do to execute the instructions.
 Think of it as the overseer that gets the ALU and registers to work together to run program instructions.